3mm3ttm/website-rules/README.md

 The rules of HTML that every device follows.

+THIS REPOSITORY IS UNDER CONSTRUCTION.
+SOME CONTENT MAY BE UNFINISHED.

 all devices work differently, and their browsers are similar, but there are some tiny details to take into mind.
 For example, Linux Servers are case-sensitive.